thatnealpatel/the-invisible-impact/README.md

 # ARED 3070 - Group 2 : The Invisible Impact

 This repository hosts the code for our implementation of our sustainability and environment group project.
-The purpose of the website is to be educational and digestible.

 Website: https://helpushelp.earth/